jglev/2018-12-price-lab/Syllabus.md

 > We are very excited about the Python for Humanists workshop this weekend and hope you are too!
 Here are a few things you should know in advance.

 >- We designed this workshop with the assumption that everyone is an absolute beginner.
->- To make things go a bit more smoothly in the morning, please install Bash and Python 3.6 or higher on your machine.
-Instructions for doing both can be found here: http://installation.software-carpentry.org/
+>- To make things go a bit more smoothly in the morning, please install Bash and Python 3.7 or higher on your machine.
+> 1. Install Python:
+>
+> Follow the instructions for your computer under "Installing Python Using Anaconda" at http://swcarpentry.github.io/python-novice-gapminder/setup/
+>
+> (Don't worry about the other sections, "Getting the Data" or "Starting Python")
+>
+> 2. For Windows users: Install "GitBash" / "Git for Windows"
+>
+> Download and install the software from https://gitforwindows.org/
 >- We will get started at 10AM.
 There will be breakfast by 9:30 so feel free to get in a little early so you can eat something.

-The workshop had 17 participants on the first day, and (due to illness) 16 on the second day.
-We originally planned to have a second instructor available to answer questions, but further illness during the weekend of the workshop prevented this from being realized.
-In general, it was ok having only one instructor, as it was instructive to talk through errors that individual participants were having in front of the group, to model a debugging process (e.g., moving from "I'm seeing an error" to "I'm seeing a *syntax* error" or "I'm seeing a *ModuleNotFound* error," and then diagnosing and correcting the underlying problem together).
-I have added notes below on areas that did require the workshop to stop (mostly Windows-related cross-platform issues).

 -->